 Many parts of our relationship with the EU will not, on the face of it, directly change.
 Guernsey is not, and never has been, a member of the EU.
 Protocol 3 allowed for us to be in the EU Customs Territory and to benefit from free movement of goods.
-However, the Bailiwick has always been

-- treated as a third country by the EU for all other purposes, such as financial services.
+However, the Bailiwick has always been treated as a third country by the EU for all other purposes such as financial convices.
+This will treated as a third country by the EU for all other purposes, such as financial services.
 This will continue after the Transition Period ends, underpinned by WTO rules where they apply.
-The concept of the single market and free movement of goods has widened since Protocol 3 took effect decades ago and this will inevitably be reflected in our new relationships. - Some manageable disruption can be expected whether or not a UK-EU agreement is reached, due to the end of the UK's participation in the EU Customs Union and Single Market.
+The concept of the single market and free movement of goods has widened since Protocol 3 took effect decades ago and this will inevitably be reflected in our new relationships.

+Some manageable disruption can be expected whether or not a UK-EU agreement is reached, due to the end of the UK's participation in the EU Customs Union and Single Market.
 Islanders are used to occasional weather-related disruptions to supplies, but all the modelling has shown that if there is no trade deal there may be a temporary lack of choice or delays for some EU foodstuffs, but no shortage of food overall.
 I know the community is resilient and tolerant if there were to be any short-term disruption to the movement of any goods.
-There is no need to stockpile or panic - 270 buy.
-Just as in the spring lockdown, any stockpiling just disrupts supply chains and denies other people access to essential goods.
-Another change is the ending of free movement of people between the UK and the EU.
+There is no need to stockpile or panic between the UK and the EU.
 There will be new requirements for workers coming into the Island and for Islanders wishing to travel to, or work, in the EU.